 Once necessary paperwork has been completed for employment, the Financial Aid Office will email the department supervisor and the student the FWS Agreement Form.
 The agreement indicates how many hours the student is eligible to work each week, rate of pay, as well as the employment start and end date.
 The student's supervisor is responsible for returning this form to the Financial Aid Office.
 Provided that the FWS Agreement Form has been completed, employment begins on the first day of class and ends on the last day of exams.

-If suitable work hours are unable to be scheduled because of your class schedule, contact your Enrollment Counselor to seek another assignment.
+If suitable work hours are unable to be scheduled because of your class schedule, contact the MT One Stop to seek another assignment.

-FWS students who wish to be re-assigned need to contact their Enrollment Counselor.
+FWS students who wish to be re-assigned need to contact the MT One Stop.
 FWS students will only be allowed to change their assignment once per semester.

 Wages for Federal Work-Study (FWS) are not credited to a student's account and cannot be used to confirm registration.
 Students are expected to budget carefully and use their FWS income wisely to support their educational expenses.